akpradhn/dsprojects/_posts/2017-04-06-how-i-rest-from-work.markdown

 Vector can be a Countervector or a TFIDF Vector

-Vector representation of Document in terms of Term Frequency
+Vector representation of abstract in terms of Term Frequency
 ![TF]({{site.baseurl}}/assets/img/Doc2vec.png)

-Vector representation of Document in terms of (Term Frequency * Inverse Document Frequency) i.e. (TF-IDF)
+Vector representation of abstract in terms of (Term Frequency * Inverse Document Frequency) i.e. (TF-IDF)
 ![TFIDF]({{site.baseurl}}/assets/img/Doc2vec1.png)

 ### 3.1 Lets understand how TFIDF is calculated.